easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.gallery

-Returns an array of [image objects]({% link docs/reference/objects/image.md %}) for the products gallery
+Returns an array of [Image]({% link docs/reference/objects/image.md %}) objects for the products gallery

 # product.has_infinite_stock